kddubey/cappr/docs/source/supply_a_prior.rst

 If you have absolutely no idea what a reasonable prior could be, then you may leave out the ``prior`` keyword argument for ``predict`` and ``predict_proba`` functions.

-If a particular completion is consistently getting over-predicted, you can consider setting ``discount_completions=1.0`` to `penalize it
-<https://stats.stackexchange.com/a/606323/337906>`_.
-But this feature is highly
-experimental.
-It still needs to be evaluated.

 Examples
 --------